Senior Center

 Berlin Senior Center is a Green Lake County elderly nutrition meal site program through the Older American Act.

-Nutritious meals for seniors are served each weekday at noon.
+Nutritious and delicious meals for seniors are served each weekday at noon.

-Below are some important facts about our meal program:
+Below is important information about our meal program:

 • All meals are cooked on-site by paid staff with the help of volunteers.

 • Homebound meals are available for seniors in the Berlin area.
-Please call to arrange for this service through Green Lake County Health and Human Services by calling 920-294-4070.
+Please call Green Lake County Health and Human Services at 920-294-4070 for more information.

 • We do not cook special meals for those guests with dietary restrictions.
 Please contact Berlin Hospital for information about meals for people with special dietary restrictions.
 We do, however, have sugar free dessert substitutes for our diabetic guests.